pnp/sp-dev-fx-extensions/samples/js-command-convert-to-pdf/README.md

 ![Convert To PDF](./demo/convert-docs-to-pdf.gif)

+More details on this in detail can be found in [my blog post](https://medium.com/@anoopt/spfx-extension-convert-to-pdf-16d4135bda92)

 This project contains two separate project folders:

 * [ConvertToPDFRequest](./ConvertToPDFRequest) - contain the Azure Function written in C#